 Social media is a great place to get to know people before you actually meet them.
 Just be aware that other will be doing the same so make sure that you too are making a good first impression throughout your social media.
-Work on your digital presence with these easy to implement image consulting tips for a stellar online you.
+Work on your online presence to create a stellar online you.

 3. Look The Part

 Dressing for the part sounds easy but is it really that simple?
-People have expectations and your job is to deliver.
+People have expectations of you and your job is to deliver those expectations.
 Looking frumpy, dirty or un-kept is unprofessional but it can also be perceived as rude.
 A polished look Your appearance will take you a long way, even if you don’t want to admit it.